Geometric Hyperscanning of Affect under Active Inference: Second-Person Neuroscience and Dyadic Active Inference

-Within this framework, valence ($V_i, t$) reflects the agent’s affective appraisal of self- model coherence over time.
+This expresses that (1) the agent’s observations depend on its state and actions, (2) its actions depend on both its own and the other’s state, and (3) its own state is partly inferred from the other’s state.
+Valence ($V_i, t$) measures how emotionally coherent the agent’s self-model feels over time.
 It is computed from the prediction error in the self-model, modulated by both $SR_t$ and $V_{SR,t}$.
 The expected valence is defined as:

-where $PE^i_{\text{self},t} $ is the prediction error between expected and actual self-state, and alpha, beta are precision-modulating weights.
+where $PE^i_{\text{self},t} $ is the prediction error between expected and actual self-state, and alpha and beta are precision-modulating weights.
 The realized valence reflects how well observed outcomes under the current policy$ pi_{i}^{t}$ align with these expectations; it is given by:

-This expresses the agent’s belief about the likelihood that future outcomes will sustain its internalized social narrative, given its evolving model of the partner and ongoing interactional feedback.
+This means that valence is the expectation, over possible outcomes, of how well those outcomes will sustain the agent’s internalized social narrative, given its evolving model of the partner and the feedback from ongoing interaction.